Sneha-sharma26/website-chatbot-using-py/README.md

 - The relevant text wasn't captured well by the scraper (check `website_content.txt`), or
 - The chunk size in `split_into_chunks()` is too big/small — try adjusting the `120` character threshold in `chatbot.py`.

-## Step 7 (optional) — Improve it further

-Once the basic version works, here are natural next upgrades for extra credit:
-- **Multi-page scraping**: loop over several URLs (About, Services, Cloud, AI/ML, Security, Automation pages) and combine their text.
-- **Better matching**: use `TfidfVectorizer` + cosine similarity from `scikit-learn` instead of plain keyword overlap — gives more accurate matches.
-- **Chat history**: store previous Q&A pairs in the Flask session to show a running conversation.
-- **Styling**: improve `index.html` with a chat-bubble UI instead of a single answer box.

 ## Troubleshooting